Penguin-hubs/soc-lab-portfolio/phase-1-fundamentals/Windows_artifacts/rdp_brute_force_analysis.md

 Logon type: 10 (Remote Interactive), which confirms the RDP vector.

-Alert Condition: Excessive number of failures from the same Source IP within a limited time period (e.g., 100+ attempts within 5 minutes).
+Alert Condition: Excessive number of failures from the same Source IP within a limited time period (e.g : 100+ attempts within 5 minutes).

 3. Triage Procedure for Junior Analyst